Repository Policy

-Repository policy (important): This repository does not redistribute third-party datasets (e.g., CO3D or other restricted/terms-governed datasets).
-Instead, we provide scripts and clear instructions to obtain datasets from their official sources and to generate the required preprocessing outputs.
+This repository does not redistribute third-party datasets (such as CO3D or other restricted / terms-governed datasets).
+Instead, it provides scripts and instructions to obtain datasets from their official sources and generate the required preprocessing outputs.

 This repository contains: